When you hire a salesperson who doesn’t perform, that’s not good. But you also need to prepare your agency for things going really well.

 You can identify this by analyzing things from three angles—how would the hiring impact agency profits, how would meeting sales quotas impact the agency’s project management process, and how much would the role appeal to a prospective salesperson?

-Let’s assume you’re paying the salesperson a base salary plus a commission, the most common arrangement at digital marketing agencies like yours.
+Let’s assume you’re paying the salesperson a base salary plus a commission, the most common arrangement at digital agencies like yours.
 You’re going to create three analyses—they might be in same spreadsheet, but the goal is to answer three different questions.

 Part 1: How does hiring a salesperson impact your agency’s profits?